KavrakiLab/protean-cr-connections/README.md

 ```
 docker run -it --rm -v $(pwd):/home/binderuser -p 8888:8888 apegen2.0-binder-image jupyter notebook --NotebookApp.default_url=/lab/ --ip=0.0.0.0 --port=8888
 ```
 This will create a docker container with a jupyter notebook instance that you have access to.
-Following the provided link with the notebook token will direct you to an interface where you can use the workflows created.
+Following the provided link with the notebook token will direct you to an interface where you can use the workflows provided.

 ## References